Aliases for ALDOA Gene

 GeneCards Summary for ALDOA Gene

 ALDOA (Aldolase A, Fructose-Bisphosphate) is a Protein Coding gene.
-Diseases associated with ALDOA include glycogen storage disease xii and eumycotic mycetoma.
-Among its related pathways are Hemostasis and Hemostasis.
-GO annotations related to this gene include identical protein binding and cytoskeletal protein binding.
+Diseases associated with ALDOA include glycogen storage disease due to aldolase a deficiency and glycogen storage disease xii.
+Among its related pathways are Hemostasis and Response to elevated platelet cytosolic Ca2+.
+GO annotations related to this gene include poly(A) RNA binding and actin binding.
 An important paralog of this gene is ALDOB.

 UniProtKB/Swiss-Prot for ALDOA Gene